Principles of supply chain management (SCM) for beginners

 They also require an extra supply of critical resources, quick response times, technical expertise in processes and engineering, a broad supplier network and a flexible process flow that they can reconfigure quickly.

-SCM best practices
+Supply chain management best practices

 Below are 9 SCM best practices your business can adopt.